bwalsh68/Array/README.md

 # Array
-Show the basic structure of an arry
+Show the basic structure of an array